wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 ## Changing stream type

-Stream Views can be used to change the type defining a stream.
+Stream views can be used to change the type defining a stream.
 You cannot modify the SdsType; types are immutable.
 But you can map a stream from its current type to a new type.

 To update a stream's type, define an SdsStreamView and PUT the stream view to the following: